 The Managing Partner has reviewed KPE's current cash position and its future obligations and expects KPE to continue as a going concern for at least one year.
-This assessment is based on KPE's expected operating expenses, and because KPE's sources of liquidity depend primarily on distributions by the

-Investment Partnership, the Investment Partnership's historic and predicted timing of capital calls for its unfunded commitments, present sources of liquidity, borrowing facilities and the ability to raise cash through sales of investments and other activities.
+This assessment is based on KPE's expected operating expenses, and because KPE's sources of liquidity depend primarily on distributions by the Investment Partnership's historic and predicted timing of capital calls for its unfunded commitments, present sources of liquidity, borrowing facilities and the ability to raise cash through sales of investments and other activities.

 KPE utilizes a reporting schedule comprised of four three-month quarters with an annual accounting period that ends on December 31.
 The quarterly periods end on March 31, June 30, September 30 and December 31.
 Interim results may not be indicative of our results for a full fiscal year.
-The financial results presented herein include activity for the quarters ended March 31, 2009 and March 31, 2008.
+The financial results presented herein include activity for the quarters and six months ended June 30, 2009 and June 30, 2008.